A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Experiments

 Next, we present our experimental evaluation on a multi-modal task of object instance segmentation given textual description of the image.
 In an instance segmentation problem the goal is to detect and localize individual objects in the image along with segmentation mask around the objects.
 In our framework, we model instance segmentation as the primary task and image captioning as the auxiliary.
 Arguably, instance segmentation is more challenging than semantic segmentation, and incorporating caption information also seems significantly harder due to its frequent noisy and incomplete nature.
-We speculate this to be the reason behind lack of any prior noticeable work using textual description for improving semantic segmentation.
-In this sense, our state of the art results for the problem may also have a standalone contribution of their own.
+We speculate this to be the reason behind lack of any prior noticeable work using textual description for improving instance segmentation.

-\textbf{State-of-the-art:} Recently proposed Mask R-CNN~\cite{he2017mask} is one of the most successful instance segmentation approaches.
-It is based on the Faster R-CNN ~\cite{ren2015faster} technique for object detection.
-In the first step, Faster R-CNN generates a box level proposal using the Region Proposal network (RPN).
-In the second step, each box level proposal is given an object label to detect the objects present in the overall image.
-Mask R-CNN uses the detector feature map and produces a segmentation mask for each detected bounding box, by re-aligning the misaligned feature maps using a special designed \emph{RoIAlign} operation.
-Mask R-CNN predicts masks and class labels in parallel.
-Other notable works~\cite{li2017fully, dai2016instance} predicts the instance segmentation using a fully conventionally network, to get similar benefits as FCNs for semantic segmentation.
-There have also been proposals to use {CRF}s for post-processing FCN outputs to group pixels of individual object instances~\cite{bai2017deep, arnab2017pixelwise}.
-We have used Mask-RCNN in our experiments.